 Distraction From Worry

-Disruption of Destructive Coping Methods
+Disruption Of Destructive Coping Methods

-Sometimes difficulties coping manifests as nail biting, hair pulling, skin picking, and other compulsive behaviors.
+Sometimes difficulties with coping manifests as nail biting, hair pulling, skin picking, and other compulsive behaviors.
 You can use a worry stone to substitute for any of these destructive habits.

-Substance abuse and nicotine addiction can be difficult to overcome.
+Substance overuse and nicotine addiction can be difficult to overcome.
 You can do it, but you need as much help as you can get.
 Putting a worry stone in your pocket is a good way to prepare yourself to get through cravings with a better sense of calm.
 You're less likely to use when you can feel relaxed without the substance.

 As An Aid to Complex And Intensive Therapies

-Benefits of Worry Stones Made Of Semi-Precious Gemstones
+Benefits Of Worry Stones Made Of Semi-Precious Gemstones